 The key to losing weight is to take in fewer calories than your body burns, which is often easier said than done, especially when you're lured in by a yogurt and oatmeal diet plan that claims easy and fast weight loss.
 Oatmeal and yogurt are two foods that have been shown to increase satiety and boost weight loss while dieting, and as part of a healthy meal plan, they may help you lose five pounds over time.
 But an oatmeal and yogurt diet can get boring really fast.
 Consult with your doctor before you start any weight loss diet.

-According to the Calorie Control Council, you must burn 3,500 more calories than you consume to lose a pound.
+According to the American Academy of Family Physicians, you must burn 3,500 more calories than you consume to lose a pound.
 Creating a daily 500-calorie deficit should result in a 5-pound weight loss in approximately five weeks.
-A meal of 1 cup of oatmeal and 5 ounces of plain, low fat Greek yogurt with 1/2-cup sliced berries weighs in at around 350 calories.
-The meal also provides 20 grams of protein, 39 grams of carbohydrate, 5.5 grams of fiber, and 6 grams of fat.
+A meal of 1 cooked cup of oatmeal and 5 ounces of plain, low-fat Greek yogurt with 1/2-cup sliced strawberries weighs in at around 350 calories.
+The meal also provides 20 grams of protein, 39 grams of carbohydrate, 5.5 grams of fiber and 6 grams of fat.

 Daily Yogurt Boosts Fat Loss

-Another study published in the International Journal of Obesity in 2005 found that including yogurt in a low-calorie diet significantly increases fat loss, specifically in the trunk region.
+Another study published in the International Journal of Obesity in January 2005 found that including yogurt in a low-calorie diet significantly increases fat loss, specifically in the trunk region.
 To avoid excess calories, flavor your plain low-fat yogurt with a drizzle of honey, a sprinkling of cinnamon or choose a yogurt with a calorie-free natural sweetener, such as stevia.
-Greek yogurt provides even more protein than traditional yogurt, and less natural sugar.
+Greek yogurt provides even more protein than traditional yogurt and less natural sugar.

 Eating Oatmeal for Weight Loss